Kuadrant/multicluster-gateway-controller/docs/how-to/simple-ratelimitpolicy-for-app-developers.md

 #### Create the Deployment

-> **Note:** You can skip this step and proceed to [Create the HTTPRoute](#create-the-httproute) if you've already deployed the Toy Store API as part of [the AuthPolicy for App Developers guide](https://docs.kuadrant.io/kuadrant-operator/doc/user-guides/auth-for-app-devs-and-platform-engineers/#2-deploy-the-toy-store-sample-application-persona-app-developer).
+> **Note:** You can skip this step and proceed to [Create the HTTPRoute](#create-the-httproute) if you've already deployed the Toy Store API as part of the [AuthPolicy for Application Developers and Platform Engineers](https://docs.kuadrant.io/kuadrant-operator/doc/user-guides/auth-for-app-devs-and-platform-engineers/#2-deploy-the-toy-store-sample-application-persona-app-developer) guide.

 Create the deployments for both clusters we've created previously (`kind-mgc-control-plane` & `kind-mgc-workload-1`).